-Different types of hot spot analysis can also be relevant when selecting where to use for example noise reducing pavements as a part of the road maintenance procedures (see Section 5.1.1).
-This can be relevant if noise is to be taken into consideration as an active parameter in Pavement Management Systems (PMS).
+Different types of hot spot analysis can also prove relevant when selecting where to use, for example, noise-reducing pavements as part of the road maintenance procedures (refer to Section 5.1.1).
+This may be relevant if noise is to be taken into consideration as an active parameter in Pavement Management Systems (PMS).

 Whenever noise is taken into account in everyday planning, the noise emission is often the only factor taken into account, without an analysis of the actual resulting noise exposure of inhabitants.
-This is done in Pavement Management Systems (PMS), for example, in terms of the noise reduction of a road surface (see Section 3.7.1.1 and [29]).
+This is the case in PMS, for example, in terms of the noise reduction of a road surface (refer to Section 3.7.1.1 and [29]).
 Calculations are required to analyse the resulting noise mitigation at receiver points.

-The Danish Road Directorate performed an investigation on a 111 km part of their network [37, 38].
-The noise mapping along the network provide the number of dwellings exposed for road sections of 100 m and 'can be adjusted to the actual (measured) noise emissions and used as noise exposure information'.
-The results of CPX measurements were used to adjust the model and investigate the effects of noise mitigation.
+The DRD performed an investigation on a 111km section of their network [37, 38].
+The noise mapping along the network provides the number of dwellings exposed for road sections of 100m and 'can be adjusted to the actual (measured) noise emissions and used as noise exposure information'.
+The results of close proximity (CPX) measurements were used to adjust the model and investigate the effects of noise mitigation (Figure 3.8).

-Figure 3.8: Assigning the calculated noise exposure at dwellings to 100 m road stretches [38].
+Figure 3.8: Assigning the calculated noise exposure at dwellings to 100m road stretches [38].
 The black stars are dwellings.
-Their noise exposure of each dwelling is related the nearest 100 m road section.
+Their noise exposure of each dwelling is related to the nearest 100m road section.

-CPX trailer noise measurements have been performed and stored in a database as noise source data together with the relevant pavement information.
-Noise mapping at 1 dB intervals has also been performed along this test road network.
-The noise mapping can be adjusted to the actual measured noise emissions and used as noise exposure information.
-Using a price on noise exposure expressed as price per dB per dwelling, noise-mapping data can be used to predict the yearly cost of the noise along the test road network.
+CPX trailer noise measurements have been performed and stored in a database as noise source data, together with the relevant pavement information.
+Noise mapping at 1dB intervals has also been performed along this test road network.
+The noise mapping can be adjusted to the actual measured noise emissions and used as noise-exposure information.
+Using a price on noise exposure, expressed as price per dB per dwelling, noise-mapping data can be used to predict the yearly cost of the noise along the test road network.
 A simple acoustic aging model for pavements has been developed from empirical data.
-The aging model can be used to estimate the increase in noise exposure over the years; this makes it possible to predict the increasing cost of noise caused by the increased pavement noise emission as the pavements get older.
+The aging model can be used to estimate the increase in noise exposure over the years; this makes it possible to predict the increase get older.
 In this way, the actual noise from pavements is converted into a cost which can be integrated into a PMS.